-Leah, a married Hasidic Jew with 7 children, who befriended a secular woman whose “softness [became] a sound that filled [Leah’s] ears” and whose tender love inspired Leah to leave Hassidic life behind.
+Leah, a married Hasidic Jew with 7 children.
+Leah befriended a secular woman whose “softness [became] a sound that filled [Leah’s] ears.”
+Her friend’s tender love inspired Leah to leave Hassidic life behind.

 Darshana, an Indian woman of marriageable age who was instructed to marry the man chosen by her parents.
 Darshana mustered the courage to admit her attraction to women and was immediately directed to see a doctor, get “hormone pills,” and change back to “normal.”

-Amelia, a successful writer whose wife received a serious cancer diagnosis and who found it necessary to come out as gay to every specialist, surgeon, and oncologist so that she be regarded as family rather than a random friend or person in the room.
+Amelia, a successful writer whose wife received a serious cancer diagnosis.
+She found it necessary to come out as gay to every specialist, surgeon, and oncologist so she would be regarded as family rather than a random friend or person in the room.

-Jeannot, a married very feminine Catholic twenty-something with a baby and toddler, who met and fell in love with Ashley, a beautiful trans woman.
+Jeannot, a married very feminine Catholic twenty-something with a baby and toddler.
+She met and fell in love with Ashley, a beautiful trans woman.
 She began her own coming out journey which led to the discovery of their unique trans identity.

 Carla, a devoted mother, who split from the father of their bi-racial son to honor her lifetime attraction to women.
-She soon learned her child was being bullied at school and told that “having a lesbian mom [is] worse than being sold for crack by a straight mom.”
+She soon learned bullies were swarming her child at school, telling her kid that, “having a lesbian mom [is] worse than being sold for crack by a straight mom.”

 There are all kinds of juicy stories in Greetings From JANELAND, including ones by writers whose names you may recognize: BK Loren, Leah Lax, Emily Withnall, Elizabeth Gerard, Cassie Premo Steele and Louise Blum.

 Candace Walsh was an editor at Mothering when I was a contributing editor there.
-(We had an amazing team, including the formidable fact-checker Melissa Chianta) She lives in Santa Fe, New Mexico, so we’ve actually never met in person.
+(We had an amazing team, including the formidable fact-checker Melissa Chianta.)
+Candace lives in Santa Fe, New Mexico.
+We’ve actually never met in person.
 But when her memoir, Licking The Spoon, came out in 2012, Candace Skyped into our book group.
-We pretty much all agreed it was one of the best discussions we ever had!
+We pretty much all agreed it was one of the best discussions we ever had.